Mitchell Marner Game Preview: Maple Leafs vs. Blue Jackets

 Marner Stats vs. the Blue Jackets

-- The Blue Jackets have given up 123 goals in total (3.6 per game), which ranks 31st in the NHL in goals allowed.
+- The Blue Jackets have conceded 131 goals in total (3.6 per game), which ranks 31st in the league in goals allowed.

 |2023-2024 Season